raghavdhir03/bayesian-nba-shot-analytics/README.md

 ---

-## 📧 Contact
+## Contact

 Questions or suggestions?
-Open an issue or reach out!
+Open an issue or reach out to dhir.raghav@gmail.com!

 **Remember**: The goal isn't perfect predictions but **quantifying uncertainty** to make better-informed decisions.